nikogura/nikogura.com/NikOguraResume.md

  It's not a model I'd suggest repeating.
 There were way too many moving parts.
 Building docker containers with Chef Recipies and Puppet Modules is kind of icky to even think about, but it worked.

  In this case we needed to prototype the 'real' applications locally, as the real running instances were all precious snowflakes that nobody could reproduce.
 Taking what was running 'for real' and making it build us ephemeral local models for testing was the way to go.

+ Here's a sanitized and generalized example of how I did it:  [https://github.com/nikogura/boxpile](https://github.com/nikogura/boxpile)  Nowadays, I'd just use 'Docker Compose'.

 ## Built Static Code Analysis Tools for Puppet Modules
  There were no tools to do SCA of Puppet modules for GRC (Governance, Risk- Management, and Compliance).
 So I made some.